mw-intokb/kb/cs.knowl.md

  *important*
- 1-0 language is bullshit 1 and 0 was made only for our understanding so it is not the computer language
+ 1-0 language is bullshit 1 and 0 was made only for our understanding so it is not the computer language today I have learned how does  work memory i  our computers so first of all you need to understand what is exactly transistors and logick also come new information about the lines, schemes and what is that lines are basically the physical way to import our electricity to the memory and scheme are ways to interpret our transistor but why and for what do we need it answer is : in memory we have many cells that have theirs numbers and function in there to go to this cell we need bit, bit is nothing more than our numbers now to the thing why do we need to interpret this numbers because cells have 2 meanings of bit first one is call number  and second one is function number and so build memory themselve

+at the point i do have some questions like where are this numbers/functions form i mean how did they build, what are rules, but rest was probably clear without any questions tomorrow i want to go a bit deeper in memory, be i guess it s not everything what i can learn from there